Gigaspaces/xap-docs/site/content/xap/12.2/admin/data-partitioning.markdown

 487,935,676,124,....
 ```

-# Load-balancing with Replication/Failover
+# Load Balancing with Replication/Failover

-Load-balancing can be combined with replication.
+Load balancing can be combined with replication.
 Depending on the application needs and the load-balancing policy used, this may or may not be necessary.
 For example, if users tend to perform read operations, and the policy used is round-robin, replication will be necessary to ensure the requested space object exists on the target space.
 If, by contrast, the policy used is distribute-by-class, it may not be necessary to replicate, because the class requested should have been written to the same space.

-Load-balancing can also be combined with failover, to achieve both scalability and fault tolerance.
+Load balancing can also be combined with failover, to achieve both scalability and fault tolerance.

 # Broadcast